Latvian ruble: First Latvian ruble (no currency code)

-Second ruble
+Second Latvian ruble (LVR)

 Latvia's regained independence was recognized by the Soviet Union on 6 September 1991.
 In the first four months of 1992, the country was adversely affected by inflation of the Soviet ruble.
-In addition, outgoing cash payments exceeded incoming amounts by 122 million rubles (5.9%) in February, and by 686 million rubles (29.2%) in April, thus causing a serious shortage of cash.

-Since the currency was issued by the Soviet Union, and by Russia after 20 December 1991, the Bank of Latvia was unable to increase the amount of cash circulating in the country; it was completely dependent on the availability of cash and credit from the Central Bank of Russia, the successor of the State Bank of the Soviet Union.
-It was evident that a crisis could develop by the end of May, when the Bank of Latvia would not be able to finance even the most necessary payments.
+Immediate return of the lats was not an option, since it would be devalued very quickly.

 To resolve the problem, on 4 May 1992, the Monetary Reform Commission of the Republic of Latvia passed a resolution "On Introduction of the Latvian ruble".
 From 7 May 1992, a temporary currency, the Latvian ruble (LVR), was put into circulation as a legal tender parallel to the existing ruble notes.
 It was declared equal in value to the Soviet ruble.
 Latvian ruble notes (widely known as repšiki, after the then governor of the Central Bank, Einars Repše) were issued in denominations of 1, 2, 5, 10, 20, 50, 200, and 500 rubles.

 Lats

 The second Latvian ruble was withdrawn from circulation on 18 October 1993, but could be exchanged for lats until 1 July 1994, when it lost validity. and the historic national currency - the lats - was reintroduced in 1993, replacing the Latvian ruble at the ratio of 1 lats (LVL) = 200 rubles (LVR).
 On 1 January, 2014, lats was replaced by the euro at the rate of 0.702804 lats to 1 euro.